Guidance

 These CIV provisions set out rules on railway undertakings’ liabilities in the event of a passenger’s death or personal injury and damage to luggage and animals.
 These introduce in most cases liability rules that are stricter than those normally applying under English or Scottish law.
 The British courts do not have a ceiling on damages that can be awarded in the event of death or personal injury, and this is not affected, except in certain respects concerning compensation for damage to registered luggage.
 Limits are excluded where the damage was caused intentionally or recklessly.
 The regulation also includes special rules about the burden of proof, presumptions, interest and liability for the acts of others.

-This article makes provision for insisting on adequate insurance, but does not set an amount.
-However, it is already a requirement of train operators’ licences and there is no change to the amount required.
+Article 12 makes provision for insisting on adequate insurance, but does not set an amount.
+This is a requirement of train operators’ licences.
 ORR’s guidance (PDF, 514KB) is available.

 There are limitations to liability where the late running, cancellation or missed connection was the result of: